 Single or Multiple-Currency Wallet?

 Though Bitcoins are the oldest and arguably the most popular Cryptocurrency in town, other coins, like Ripple are also gaining ground quickly.
 The good news is that you don’t need separate wallets to store every Cryptocurrency you own.
-There are multiple blockchain digital wallets that can keep your numerous currencies neatly organized and perfectly safe.
+There are multiple blockchain wallets that can keep your numerous currencies neatly organized and perfectly safe.

 Maintaining a multiple-currency wallet is certainly more convenient.
 For one, you won’t have to remember the seed phrase (private key) for each wallet.